 We get it, if you’re like us you probably like to stay active every single day.
 Staying active should not look like intense workouts every day, though!

 If you want to keep your routine of moving every day, mobility is the perfect way to do that on your recovery days.
 We don’t recommend doing a ton of intense mobility work, but picking certain moves that target your weaknesses is a solid approach.
+By understanding how to increase mobility effectively, you can maintain an active lifestyle while reducing the risk of overtraining.

 Mobility Routine Example for someone who has tight/weak hips